exasol/tutorials/tls/doc/tls_with_exasol.md

 ### Exasol TLS Certificate Installation (On-premise)

-You can be reasonably sure with on-premise that it takes a matter of minutes to replace the certificate — and that no one will interfere.
+With on-premise setups, you can be reasonably sure that replacing the certificate takes only a few minutes — and that no one will interfere.

 However, if you plan to expose one or more of Exasol’s services to the internet, you need to install a proper certificate first and then open your firewall.